Sunday, March 23, 2025

 Spring trip

-I arrived just after 6:00 PM and was at Jordan's by 7:00 PM.
-For some reason, this trip made me very stiff and sore.
-It was difficult to walk without minor pain.
-I went to bed early and slept poorly.
+I arrived shortly after 6:00 PM and reached Jordan's by 7:00 PM.
+For some reason, this trip left me very stiff and sore.
+It was hard to walk without some minor pain.
+I went to bed early but slept poorly.

 I was awake at 8:00 AM, and we moved the shelving into the garage, lubricated, and repaired the garage doors.
 They were very noisy, and we attributed it to loose chains.
 Some bolts were loose.